-Waterproofing communal areas and keeping disruption to a minimum
+Waterproofing communal areas and keeping minimum disruption

 You could apply the same analogy to balconies and other communal areas such as walkways and stairwells in flats and other buildings with multiple occupants.
 When they need refurbishing, you are going to disrupt a lot of people.

 There is also the added problem of noxious odours frequently associated with the waterproofing and maintenance of communal areas – but it really doesn’t have to be like that.
 Modern waterproofing materials with fast curing times mean that contractors can get on with the job quickly and efficiently keeping disruption times down to a couple of hours at most.
 The added bonus is that such materials have minimal odour.